Ideas for Projects of Participants of Entrepreneurship for Kids Program By Galit Zamler

 In the school year of 2015 students of the 3rd,4th,6th,7th and 8th-graders take entrepreneurship classes at school, with the encouragement of Entrepreneurship for Kids Program.

-Teacher Michal Mamman, familiar with the program from previous years, encouraged the students to suggest ideas for projects, and here are some of them:
+Teacher Michal Mamman, familiar with the program from previous years, encouraged the students to think of ideas, and here are some of them:

 Project ideas of the 8th-grade students